engineersCode/EngComp/README.md

 ` git clone --recursive https://github.com/engineersCode/EngComp.git`

-## Course Philosophy
+## Design philosophy
 We take inspiration in the ideas of [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) about computational thinking.
-In particular, we want to design a course that adheres to Papert's _Power Principle_:
+In particular, we want to design learning modules that adhere to Papert's _Power Principle_:

 > What comes first, "using" or "understanding"?
 The natural mode of learning is to first use, leading slowly to understanding.
 New ideas are a source of power to _do something_.

-## Course Modules
+## Learning Modules

 **[Module 1: Get data off the ground](https://github.com/engineersCode/EngComp1_offtheground)** — Learn to interact with Python and handle data with Python.